RohanKumar01/Hacktober2022/README.md

 Contributing for the first time?
 I got you 😀

-- `Fork` the repo. (a copy of this repo will be made on your account).
+- `Fork` the repo (a copy of this repo will be made on your account).